videojs/http-streaming/README.md

 #### hls.systemBandwidth
 Type: `number`

-`systemBandwidth` is a combination of two serial processes bit-rates.
-The first is the network bitrate provided by `bandwidth` and the second is the bitrate of the entire process after that - decryption, transmuxing, and appending - provided by `throughput`.
+`systemBandwidth` is a combination of two serial processes' bitrates.
+The first is the network bitrate provided by `bandwidth` and the second is the bitrate of the entire process after that (decryption, transmuxing, and appending) provided by `throughput`.
 This value is used by the default implementation of `selectPlaylist` to select an appropriate bitrate to play.